hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 ### Putting the data back into Kafka

 Lastly, we need another connection to write data back into Confluent Cloud.
-This works much like the input connection.
+This works the same way as the input connection, with a few minor changes:

 - In the connection settings, use the same Confluent Cloud coordinates as for the input connection.
 Make sure you select connection type `Sink` and value format `JSON`.
 - For the topic, select `adsb-json`.